avigad/mathematics_in_lean_source/source/logic.rst

 On the real numbers, an equation ``x * y = 0`` tells us that ``x = 0`` or ``y = 0``.
-In mathlib, this fact is known as ``eq_zero_or_eq_zero_of_mul_eq_zero``, and it is a nice example of how a disjunction can arise.
+In mathlib, this fact is known as ``eq_zero_or_eq_zero_of_mul_eq_zero``, and it is another nice example of how a disjunction can arise.
 See if you can use it to prove the following:

 .. code-block:: lean